derailed/wewoo/README.md

 ### Adding A Vertex

-Some graph database allow or disallow setting an id on a vertex.
+Most graph database don't allow setting an id on a graph element.
 Wewoo errs on letting the graph implementation assign an internal id.
 It is usually considered good practice to keep vertex properties to a minimum.
 Wewoo provides a special property :gid to integrate the graph element with another data source.
-Gid can represent a foreign key to another database.
-To be most efficient, a gid must be unique.
+You can leverage :gid to represent a foreign key to another store.
+Hence :gid must be unique.
 If not set the gid will refer to the underlying graph implementation id.

 ```ruby